kibade/samba-ad-dc/Add-DC-to-Samba4-AD.md

 session in which you intend to use those variables.

 ---
-### Configure a static IP address
+### Configure a static IP address __(if necessary)__
++ It is necessary to run a DC as a server with a static IP address.
++ Ideally, the server's IP address will be set to its static value when the OS is installed.
++ If that is the case here, then immediately skip to the next section ("Configure local hostname resolution").
-+ (N.B.: Do the following steps in a console, as the network will drop.)
++ N.B.: Do the steps for this section in a console, as the network will drop.
 + As root, run the following:
 ```
 ifdown ${INTERFACE_NAME}